Physics-50/Module-3/docs/week1.md

 ### Acoustic Levitator Theory

 Air surrounds us all the time and it’s easy not to think about it at all, or to think of it as insubstantial.
 But when a gust of wind blows over our beach umbrella, or a vacuum cleaner sucks up dust (or confetti, or popcorn…), it’s hard to ignore the fact that air molecules can exert force on other objects.
 Specifically, these phenomena and many others involve net motion of many air molecules in response to a pressure difference.
 In the case of the wind at the beach, the original pressure difference may be caused by weather patterns and by the contrasting temperature and motion of the water compared to the land.
 In the case of the vacuum cleaner, the original pressure difference is caused by the vacuum action pulling air out of the canister.
 Either way, air moves in response to the original disturbance, and can push solid objects as it goes.
 Sound travels through air in a similar manner.
 You bang on the table, and the table (and your hand) vibrates.
-These vibrations jiggle the nearby air, causing a pressure wave in the air that outward and eventually vibrates your eardrums, which your ‘microphones’ (i.e., eardrums) interpret as a sharp bang.
+These vibrations jiggle the nearby air, causing a pressure wave in the air that travels outward and eventually vibrates your eardrums, which your ‘microphones’ (i.e., eardrums) interpret as a sharp bang.

 Given that sound is vibrations of the air, might sound waves push and even levitate solid objects?
 Indeed, this is the phenomenon of acoustic levitation, or ‘acoustophoresis,’ in which sound floats material objects.
 The forces here are a bit more complicated than in the case of the beach umbrella or vacuum cleaner.
 Both of those examples involved a steady or long-lasting pressure difference causing a sustained motion of the air in one direction.
 As a sound wave passes through the air, however, the pressure in any given spot oscillates between high and low many times per second, but the vibrating air can still exert an overall force called acoustic radiation pressure.
 We’ll discuss in more detail the various ingredients that go into acoustic levitation in a standing wave of sound.